chaseruskin/orbit/docs/src/tutorials/first_project.md

 $ orbit install --path .
 ```

 This command ran a series of steps that packaged our project and placed it into our _cache_.
-Internally, `orbit` knows where our cache is and can reference designs from our cache when we request them.
+Internally, Orbit knows where our cache is and can reference designs from our cache when we request them.
 Let's make sure our project was properly installed by viewing our entire ip catalog.

 ```
 $ orbit search